 Abbie passes on her passion for Physical Education and activity to our Junior School.
 Every Junior class enjoys a half-hour session on a Friday with Abbie that is based around improving fine motor skills and coordination.
 She teaches skills in games and drills that apply directly to different sports.
 Abbie loves to see the Junior children at Fairfield participating in P.E and sport, and brings a sense of fun and enjoyment to foster this.

 Alison is the Specialist Music Teacher whose passion for teaching and learning is evident in everything she does for Fairfield.
-As well as providing in-class learning opportunities for all students, Alison assists with the School Production and leads the Music Performance Groups which include the Marimba Band, the Recorder Ensemble, and the amazing choir 'Forte'.
+As well as providing in-class learning opportunities for all students, Alison assists with the School Production and leads the Music Performance Groups which include the Marimba Band, the Orchestra, and the amazing choir 'Forte'.
 She believes in fostering a life-long love for music and makes the subject fun and enjoyable.
 Alison is enthusiastic and passionate about performance and her talents are an asset to Fairfield School.

 Sue is in the office as our Administration Officer and works tirelessly to organise the day-to-day running of the school.
 She is in charge of the school newsletter and any other communication with parents regarding school events.
 Sue provides constant support and assistance for our children and parents.
 She is secretary for the Board of Trustees and also takes on the Miniball Coordination role for the school.
 The institutional knowledge and community connection that Sue brings with her 12(+) years at Fairfield is highly valued.